spine-tools/Spine-Toolbox/docs/source/spine_db_editor/index.rst

 .. _Spine db editor:

-Welcome to Spine database editor's User Guide!
+Welcome to Spine Database Editor's User Guide!
 ==============================================

 Spine database editor is a dedicated component of Spine Toolbox,